Tuning for Quantum Speedup in Directed Lackadaisical Quantum Walks: Lackadaisical Quantum Walks

 For comparison purposes, it is instructive to perform a classical random walk on the lattice shown in Fig. \ref{fig:walk_line}.
 The walker distribution over the lattice can be obtained by evolving the initial state of the classical walker starting from the origin.
 This is conveniently done using a transfer matrix for $t$ time steps.
 This probability distribution over the lattice is a Gaussian distribution, and its width $\sigma$ decreases as the self-loop weight $l$ increases (dashed line in Fig. \ref{fig:var_uwl}).
 This implies that as $l \to \infty$, the distance travelled by the walker diminishes.
-This behaviour differs from the quantum case in which a larger self-loop weight implies that the distance travelled is greater than a classical walker (blue line in Fig. \ref{fig:var_uwl}.
+This behaviour differs from the quantum case in which a large self-loop weight implies that its spread is more compared to the classical walker (blue line in Fig. \ref{fig:var_uwl}).